The Case Study Innovations Logo

 • maximise_items: Fit as many items as possible into limited bins.

-• minimise_bin_costs: Optimize packing to minimize total bin cost.
+• minimise_bin_costs: Optimize packing to minimize total bin fixed cost (fixed_cost).

 "objective": "maximise_items"